cpacia/Subspace/Doc/README.md

 TODO
 ---------------------
-* UI work for adding messages to the listviews (chat and email).
 * Create Email UI
 * Create Chatroom UI
-* Save messages to disk and load them when the user loads a chat/email/chat windows.
+* Save email and chatroom messages to and load from disk.
 * Get the server running on bitcoinauthenticator.org and integrate SSL.
+* Hook up Tor for sending/receiving messages.